xdmushui/partner-center-sdk/.github/pull_request_template.md

 ## Pull Request information for public contributors:

-1. Use this repo for your changes: https://github.com/MicrosoftDocs/partner-center-sdk/
+1. Use this repo for your changes: https://github.com/MicrosoftDocs/partner-center-sdk/.
+For additional information, see our [contributor guide](/contribute/).

 2. We will review your Pull Request as soon as we can.